stat545ubc-2022/Linger_Shen_Mini_Data_Analysis/mini-project-1.md

 ![](mini-project-1_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-From the plot, we can determine that the tree’s count of some smaller *height_range_id*, such as 0, 1 increases, and the larger ones, such as 2 - 6 decreases over the year.
-So, we can concludes that, people tend to plant shorter tree in the recent 10 years.
+From the plot, we can determine that the tree’s count of some smaller *height_range_id*, such as 0, 1 increase, and the larger ones, such as 2 - 6 decrease over the year.
+So, we can concludes that, people tend to plant shorter trees in the recent 10 years.

 #### Research Question 3.
 What’s the relationship between the neighbourhood and its tree’s size (height and diameter)?
 Is there any pattern, such as some neighbourhood prefer planting bigger or taller trees?

-##### Summarizing: Create a categorical variable with 3 or more groups from an existing numerical variable.
+**Summarizing: Create a categorical variable with 3 or more groups from an existing numerical variable.**

 Since height has been transformed to categorical variable, we can also transform diameter, so that height and diameter are in the same range.